Value-form: Generalized commodity production

-Capital existed in the form of trading capital already thousands of years before capitalist factories emerged in the towns; its owners (whether rentiers, merchants or state functionaries) often functioned as intermediaries between commodity producers.
-They facilitated exchange, for a price—they made money from trade.
+Capital existed in the form of trading capital already thousands of years before capitalist factories emerged in the towns; its owners (whether rentiers, merchants, religious functionaries or state officials) often functioned as intermediaries between commodity producers.
+They facilitated exchange, for a price — they made money from trade.
+However, the ancient economy was not dominated by commodity trade, and production for the market occurred alongside subsistence production.
 Marx defines the capitalist mode of production as "generalized (or universalized) commodity production", meaning that most goods and services are produced primarily for commercial purposes, for profitable market sale in a universal market.

 This has the consequence, that both the inputs and the outputs of production (including labour power) become tradeable objects with prices, and that the whole of production is reorganized according to commercial principles.
 Whereas originally commercial trade occurred episodically at the boundaries of different communities, Marx argues, eventually commerce engulfs and reshapes the whole production process of those communities.
 This involves the transformation of a large part of the labour force into wage-labour (the sale of labour power as a commodity), and the capitalization of labour employed (surplus labour creates surplus value).

 In turn, this means what whether or not a product will be produced, and how it will be produced, depends not simply on whether it is physically possible to produce it or on whether people need it, but on its financial cost of production, whether a sufficient amount can be sold, and whether its production yields sufficient profit income.
 That is also why Marx regarded the individual commodity, which simultaneously represents value and use-value as the "cell" (or the "cell-form") in the "body" of capitalism.
-The seller primarily wants money for his product and is not really concerned with its consumption or use (other than from the point of view of making sales); the buyer wants to use or consume the product, and money is the means to acquire it from any convenient source.
+The seller primarily wants money for his product and is not really concerned with its consumption or use (other than from the point of view of making sales); the consumer wants to use or consume the product, and money is the means to acquire it from any convenient source.

 Thus the seller does not aim directly to satisfy the need of the buyer, nor does the buyer aim to enrich the seller.
 Rather, the buyer and the seller are the means for each other to acquire money or goods.
 As a corollary, production may become less and less a creative activity to satisfy human needs, but simply a means to make money or acquire access to goods and services.
 Richard Sennett provides a eulogy for the vanishing art of craftsmanship in capitalist society.
 As against that, products obviously could not be sold unless people need them, and unless that need is practically acknowledged.
 The social effect is that the motives for trading may be hidden to some or other extent, or appear somewhat differently from what they really are (in this sense, Marx uses the concept of "character masks").
+One response is the emergence of a post-industrial "neo-craft economy" with an emphasis on supplying authentic, quality products and services.